kdenalxandr/data-analytics-portfolio/README.md

 # data-analytics-portfolio
 This repository contains a collection of basketball-related SQL queries written in BigQuery.
-These queries reflect my interest in sports analytics and demonstrate my foundationa skills in working with real-world datasets.
+These queries reflect my interest in sports analytics and demonstrate my foundational skills in working with real-world datasets.
 These queries showcase the change in assists, total rebounds, and three point percentage from the 2022-2023 and 2023-2024 season.
 The goal was to identify which teams showed the greatest improvement in these areas.
-At this stage, the foucs has been on setting up the analytical foundation.
+At this stage, the foucs has been on setting up the analytical foundation by practing SQL queries.
 Further analysis, including deeper player level breakdowns and potential causes for team-level performance changes, are still in progress and will be added soon.
 This project was started before the completion of the 2024-2025 basketball season, that is why we are focused on these two completed seasons.

 ---